Dimple-Chovan/college-app/README.md

 # College App

-This is a React application named "college-mgmt" built with TypeScript and styled using Tailwind CSS.
+This is a React application named "college-app" built with TypeScript and styled using Tailwind CSS.

 ## Getting Started